yj7082126/musubi-tuner/docs/framepack.md

 Other options like `--video_size`, `--fps`, `--infer_steps`, `--save_path`, `--output_type`, `--seed`, `--attn_mode`, `--blocks_to_swap`, `--vae_chunk_size`, `--vae_spatial_tile_sample_min_size` function similarly to HunyuanVideo/Wan2.1 where applicable.

+The LoRA weights that can be specified in `--lora_weight` are not limited to the FramePack weights trained in this repository.
+You can also specify the HunyuanVideo LoRA weights from this repository and the HunyuanVideo LoRA weights from diffusion-pipe (automatic detection).

 The maximum value for `--blocks_to_swap` is 38.
 <details>
 <summary>日本語</summary>